Operational leverage

 Industrial engineering, operations analytics, and practical systems thinking.

 I work in business intelligence and operations analytics, with a background in industrial engineering, energy analysis, IT solutions, and data visualization.
-I am interested in how service and operations teams use data, AI workflows, and operating cadence to make better decisions earlier.
+I am building a body of work around better systems for better decisions: in operations, analytics, AI workflows, execution, and personal resilience.

 Industrial Engineering